eclipse-langium/langium-website/hugo/content/docs/learn/workflow/_index.md

 This simple introduction can be seen as three main parts:

 * setting up your project environment (1.+2.): this is only done once
-* specifying the language features (3.-7.): this cycle you need to reiterate for each new language feature
+* specifying the language features (3.-7.): this cycle you need to reiterate for each new language feature or grammar change iteration
 * everything advanced (8.): The limit of the common workflow is reached here.
 For specific questions you can find answers in the [recipes](/docs/recipes).

 While the first part is straight-forward, the last part is about advanced topics that differ from project to project.